The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 UC Berkeley staff members have an obligation to delete or destroy sensitive covered data that they handle when it is no longer needed.
 Following are steps for meeting this requirement:

-- Identify the sensitive data that you handle by referencing the Data Classification Standard (see "Know what you have" above).
+- Identify the sensitive data that you handle by referencing the Data and IT Resource Classification Standard (see "Know what you have" above).

-- Determine an appropriate retention period for removing sensitive data (e.g., immediately upon completion of task, weekly, monthly, annually) - check with your manager or supervisor if in doubt.
+- Determine an appropriate retention period for removing sensitive data (e.g., immediately upon completion of task, weekly, monthly, annually) - check with your manager or supervisor if in doubt, or reach out to the campus Records Management office.

 - Determine the right file deletion tool or process to use for removing the data.